anas-appiskey/Django-website/Readme.md

      and the rest of files will also be there , it is only to show you where to place the index.html file.
 Note the templates folder name is **case sensitive**

      shift+cntl+V
+14. The above template displays a radio button for each question choice.
+The value of each radio button is the associated question choice’s ID.
+The name of each radio button is "choice".
+That means, when somebody selects one of the radio buttons and submits the form, it’ll send the POST data choice=# where # is the ID of the selected choice.
+This is the basic concept of HTML forms.
+15. forloop.counter indicates how many times the for tag has gone through its loop
+16. Since we’re creating a POST form (which can have the effect of modifying data), we need to worry about Cross Site Request Forgeries.
+Thankfully, you don’t have to worry too hard, because Django comes with a helpful system for protecting against it.
+In short, all POST forms that are targeted at internal URLs should use the {% csrf_token %} template tag.